-A PC computer with stereo playback capability and projector will be provided in each meeting room on which all authors who plan to use computer projection will load their presentations.
-Authors should bring computer presentations on a USB drive to load onto the provided computer and should arrive at the meeting rooms at least 30 minutes before the start of their sessions.
-Authors also have the option to connect their own laptops to the computer projector, however authors using their own laptops must also arrive at the meeting room at least 30 minutes before start of the session to setup this connection.
-Assistance in loading presentations onto the computers and switching to alternate computers will be provided.
+A PC computer with monaural playback capability and projector will be provided in each meeting room on which all authors who plan to use computer projection will load their presentations.
+Authors should bring computer presentations on a USB drive to load onto the provided computer at least 30 minutes before the start of their sessions.
+Assistance in loading presentations onto the computers.

 Note that only PC format will be supported so authors using Macs must save their presentations for projection in PC format.
-Also, authors who plan to play audio during their presentations should ensure that their sound files are also saved on the USB drive.
+Also, authors who plan to play audio or animations during their presentations should ensure that their sound and animation files are also saved on the USB drive.
 They must also provide their own connectors.

 Guidelines for use of computer projection will be supplied with acceptance notices.